A timeline of Lamar Public Library’s first 100 years!

 February 5, 1992: Lamar Public Library wins “Emerald of the Plains” award for its work with children.

 May 5, 1992: Electronic automation comes to the library and the old card file passes away.
-30,000 books alone are bar-coded.
+30,000 books are bar-coded.

 July 1, 1992: The Colorado Library Card is introduced to Lamar Public Library.
 This service allows Colorado residents privileges at libraries throughout the state.